peternjeru/proxyapi-pvp/readme.txt

 This is not an official plugin from M-Pesa, and this plugin does not have any control over the availability of M-Pesa APIs.
 Any issues not directly caused by or related to the plugin should be addressed to the Safaricom support group.

 == Installation ==
-You will need a Proxy API user account to get started.
+You will need an existing M-Pesa Shortcode to work with, and a Proxy API user account to get started.
 Please visit https://proxyapi.co.ke to sign up for and set up an account.
 Once you have signed up, follow the instructions below to install the plugin.

 MANUAL INSTALLATION VIA WORDPRESS ADMIN
 1. Download the plugin zip file